GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 that do not affect smoothness, we have begun to think of each frame as having a completeness or smoothness score.

-Here are the spectrum of ways in which we interpret the state of a single animation frame, ordered from best to worst case:
+Here is the spectrum of ways in which we interpret the state of a single animation frame, ordered from best to worst case:

 <div class="w-table-wrapper">